- Associate Provost Int'l Programs

 Obtain a travel signature from an International Student Advisor

-Submit your I-20 (F-1's) or DS-2019 (J-1's) to International Student and Faculty Services (ISFS) at least five (5) working days before your departure.
+Submit your I-20 (F-1's) or DS-2019 (J-1's) to International Student Advising and Services (ISAS) at least seven (7) working days before your departure.
 If you have been maintaining your visa status and owe less than $2,200 to OSU, you will receive a travel signature.
 You must have a valid travel signature to re-enter the U.S. Travel signatures are valid for up to one year or until the program end date listed on the I-20 or DS-2019.

 Travel to Canada

 Based on your country of citizenship, you may or may not be required to secure a visa for a short-term visit to Canada.
 To get current information on Canadian visas, please visit the following Canadian Consulate website or contact the Canadian Consulate General in Seattle at 206-443-1372.
 The website includes a list of countries requiring a visa along with fillable visa application forms, and instructions for applying for a visa by mail or in person.
 Be sure to allow several weeks if you are applying by mail.

 Automatic Extension of Validity of Visa Status